abhishekdbihani/deeplabV3_pores-grains/README.md

 2) Samples and data were provided by the Integrated Ocean Drilling Program (IODP).
 Funding for sample preparation and SEM imaging was provided by a post-expedition award (Milliken, P.I.) from the Consortium for Ocean Leadership.

-3) The authors are grateful to https://github.com/anuragbihani for his assistance in creating MudrockNet.
+3) The authors are grateful to [Mr. Anurag Bihani](https://github.com/anuragbihani) for his assistance in creating MudrockNet.